Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Results

+The model proposed in Eq.
+(6) indicates that $n_c$ is a linear function of $N_0$ when it is large, in agreement with our DEM simulations (see Fig.~\ref{fig_avalanche_prediction}b).
+By fitting the model to a straight line, we obtain $n_c/N_0=0.10$.
+The quotient $n_c/N_0$ represents a critical void fraction which in turn gives us a constant critical packing fraction $\phi_c$:

-where $\phi_{HE}=\pi/(2\sqrt{3})$ represents the packing fraction of the hexagonal configuration for a 2D monolayer of disks.
-Now considering the $n_c/N_0$ value from the slope of the model relation in Fig.~\ref{fig_avalanche_prediction}b (which fits to $n_c=0.087N_0$ for the range of $N_0$ considered), we arrive to $\phi_c=0.83$, which in turn corresponds to $\bar{z}_c\approx 4.2$ (see Fig. \ref{fig:Z_E}.a), and an accumulated loss of elastic energy around $23\%$ just before the avalanche.
+where $\phi_{HE}=\pi/(2\sqrt{3}) \approx 0.907$ represents the packing fraction of the hexagonal configuration for a 2D monolayer of disks.
 A possible interpretation of $\phi_c$ is that subtracting particles is analogous to dilating the system continuously.
 In this context, $\phi_c$ corresponds to a threshold for the medium to flow.
+Indeed, a similar value of $\phi_c=0.81$ is found for DEM simulations of disks subjected to simple shear~\cite{dacruz2005rheophysics}.
+In this sense, the system starts crystallized at a packing fraction of $\phi_{HE}\approx 0.907$, then passes through the \textit{Random Close Packing Fraction} $\phi_{RCP}\approx 0.853$ \cite{blumenfeld2021disorder}, finishing at the collapse where the system flows at $\phi_c=0.82$.
+This might suggest that the avalanches in our system are triggered by an induced shear due to particle extractions.